New HDB Flat Classifications and Rules - Standard, Plus, Prime

 New HDB Flat Classifications & Rules: Standard, Plus & Prime BTO Flats

-This is to better reflect the locational attributes of new HDB flats and price them more equitably while advancing Singapore’s public housing policies to ensure they meet the following three objectives:
+The new HDB flat classifications reflect more accurately the locational attributes of new HDB flats while pricing them more equitably to advance Singapore’s public housing policies, ensuring they meet the following three objectives:

 New HDB Flat Classifications Account for Evolving Housing Landscape